Mathavan1234/Host-a-Dynamic-Web-App-on-AWS-with-Docker-Amazon-ECR-and-Amazon-ECS/README.md

-#🚀 Host a Dynamic Web App on AWS with Docker, Amazon ECR, and Amazon ECS

-📌 Overview

-This project demonstrates how to deploy a dynamic web application on AWS using Docker, Amazon ECR (Elastic Container Registry), and Amazon ECS (Elastic Container Service).
-The application utilizes a LAMP stack (Linux, Apache, MySQL, PHP) and follows best practices for security and deployment.

-🔧 Prerequisites

-✅ An AWS account

-✅ AWS CLI installed and configured

-✅ Docker installed on your local machine

-✅ GitHub account for code storage

-✅ SSH key pair for secure access

-✅ Basic knowledge of AWS services

-📜 Deployment Steps

-1️⃣ Set Up SSH Keys

--- Create an SSH key pair to clone a private GitHub repository.-- Add the public key to GitHub.

-2️⃣ Create a Three-Tier VPC Network

--- Create a VPC, Internet Gateway, and attach it to the VPC.-- Configure public and private subnets.-- Set up NAT Gateways for private subnet internet access.

-3️⃣ Configure Security Groups

--- Create security groups with appropriate inbound and outbound rules.

-4️⃣ Set Up RDS Database (MySQL)

--- Create subnet groups for RDS.-- Launch a MySQL database instance in a private subnet.

-5️⃣ Clone and Push Application Code

--- Clone the GitHub repository locally.-- Push the application code to GitHub.

-6️⃣ Create Docker Configuration

--- Write a Dockerfile for the LAMP stack.-- Use .gitignore to prevent sensitive information from being pushed.-- Implement environment variables for security.-- Build the Docker image.

-7️⃣ Push Docker Image to Amazon ECR

--- Create an ECR repository.-- Authenticate AWS CLI for ECR access.-- Tag and push the Docker image to ECR.

-8️⃣ Set Up Bastion Host and Migrate SQL Data

--- Create an EC2 instance as a Bastion Host for secure access.-- Use SSH tunneling to connect to the RDS instance.-- Install Flyway for database migrations.-- Execute SQL migration scripts.

-9️⃣ Configure Load Balancing

--- Create a Target Group.-- Set up an Application Load Balancer (ALB).

-🔟 Store Environment Variables Securely

--- Use an S3 bucket to store environment variables.-- Assign IAM roles with proper permissions to access S3.

-1️⃣1️⃣ Deploy the Application on ECS Fargate

--- Create an ECS cluster.-- Define a task with CPU and memory allocation.-- Deploy the containerized application using ECS Fargate.

-1️⃣2️⃣ Configure DNS for the Application

--- Create an A record in Route 53.-- Point it to the ALB DNS name.

-🎉 Final Outcome

-Your dynamic web application will be successfully deployed on AWS ECS Fargate in a serverless manner. 🚀✨
+# 🚀 Dynamic Web App Deployment on AWS ECS Fargate

+## Overview

+This project demonstrates the deployment of a dynamic web application using AWS ECS Fargate, leveraging a three-tier network architecture.

+---

+## Steps Involved

+1. Setting Up SSH Access

+Created SSH key pair for secure access to private GitHub repositories.

+Added the public key to GitHub.

+2. Creating the Three-Tier VPC Network

+Created a VPC.

+Attached an Internet Gateway to the VPC.

+3. Configuring Public and Private Subnets

+Created public and private subnets.

+Configured public route tables to enable internet access.

+Configured private route tables with NAT gateways for external connectivity.

+4. Security Groups

+Created necessary security groups to control inbound and outbound traffic.

+5. Setting Up RDS Database

+Created subnet groups.

+Provisioned a MySQL RDS database instance.

+6. Application Code Management

+Created a GitHub repository.

+Cloned the repo locally and pushed application code.

+7. Docker Setup

+Created a repository for storing Docker files.

+Generated a personal access token for GitHub.

+Developed a LAMP stack Dockerfile with environment variables.

+Used .gitignore to prevent sensitive data leaks.

+Created a .ps extension script for secure environment variable management.

+Built the Docker image.

+8. Pushing Docker Image to AWS ECR

+Created an AWS ECR repository.

+Configured IAM user for authentication.

+Tagged and pushed the Docker image to ECR.

+9. Configuring Bastion Host and SQL Migration

+Created a key pair for SSH into EC2 instances.

+Deployed a Bastion Host for secure database access.

+Installed Flyway for SQL migrations.

+Set up an SSH tunnel to migrate SQL data into the RDS database.

+10. Load Balancing and Scaling

+Created an Application Load Balancer (ALB).

+Configured a target group for the ALB.

+11. Environment File and S3 Storage

+Created an environment file.

+Marked it as ignored in Git.

+Stored the file securely in an S3 bucket.

+Configured IAM policies for S3 access.

+12. Deploying the Application on ECS Fargate

+Created an ECS cluster.

+Defined an ECS task for containerized application deployment.

+Configured an ECS service to run Fargate containers.

+Verified healthy status of deployed instances.

+13. Domain Configuration

+Created an A record to map the domain to the ALB DNS name.

+---

+## Conclusion

+The dynamic web application is successfully deployed on AWS ECS Fargate in a serverless manner. 🎉